crystax/android-crew/README.md

 ### info name ...

-Show information about the specified formula(s), including dependencies required, which versions are present in the repository, and which versions (if any) are installed.
+Show information about the specified formula(s), including type, dependencies, which versions are present in the repository, and which versions (if any) are installed.

+If there is an utility and a library with the same name than the command will output info about both.

 Example: